Hamim-Hussain/Exploring-Microbial-Samples-with-D3-Data-Visualisation/README.md

 ### Introduction

-Using 'D3' package within the JavaScript libary to create interactive data visualisation .
-This makes it easy for the audience to see the 'dynamic' data more clearly.
-The JSON data provided at the given URL contains information about microbial samples taken from various individuals.
-Each sample is identified by an ID number, and the data for each sample includes an array of the top 10 OTUs (Operational Taxonomic Units) found in the sample, along with the corresponding sample values.
+D3 is a JavaScript library used to create interactive data visualizations, which can help the audience better understand dynamic data.
+The JSON data available at the specified URL provides information about microbial samples collected from different individuals.
+Each sample is identified by a unique ID number, and its data includes an array of the top 10 Operational Taxonomic Units (OTUs) found in the sample, along with their corresponding values.

 ## Sources of data